 Dark Sky Discovery Sites

 Head to the coast where the sand is your seat and the sound of crashing waves accompanies your stargazing experience.
-The dazzling Aurora Borealis, more commonly known as the Northern Lights, have been known to grace the skies above Northumberland’s coastline.
+The dazzling Aurora Borealis, more commonly known as the Northern Lights, have been known to grace the skies above the Northumberland coastline.
 The dark expanse of sky over the ocean and the limited street lighting along this official Area of Outstanding Natural Beauty means that, even in towns and villages, it is possible to enjoy the darkness of Northumberland’s skies.
-With more than 30 miles of beaches, narrow your options down and take a look at our beaches page for castles on the coast, hidden bays and dramatic, sweeping vistas that make amazing Aurora viewpoints.
+With more than 30 miles of beaches, there are castles on the coast, hidden bays and dramatic, sweeping vistas that make amazing Aurora viewpoints.